NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 All the calculated results can be seen on the [excel files](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/Results/ResultsCocor).

 ### Limitations
-- Our self-trained word embeddings perform badly which could be due to the fact that a large amount of corpora is needed to train *good* word embeddings (news headlines are quite short); hence rather than only  use headlines we should train them on large corpora (i.e., full news articles)
+- Our self-trained word embeddings perform badly, which could be due to the fact that a large amount of corpora is needed to train *good* word embeddings (news headlines are quite short); hence rather than only  use headlines, we should train them on large corpora (i.e., full news articles)
-- we did not perform **hyper-parameter tuning** when training the GloVe word embeddings to identify the best parameters for training and therefore in a further research this should be done
+- we did not perform **hyper-parameter tuning** when training the GloVe word embeddings to identify the best parameters for training, and therefore in further research, this should be done
-- we only used GLoVe and we could use other algorithms such as Word2Vec to train our embeddings
+- we only used GLoVe, and we could use other algorithms, such as Word2Vec/ BERT, to train our embeddings
+- we only used 3 gold standards in our intrinsic evaluation task, and we could include more of them (such as [MEN](https://staff.fnwi.uva.nl/e.bruni/MEN), [MTurk](http://www.kiraradinsky.com/Datasets.html), etc.); we translated them manually, and there are some existing translations in the literature, which we should use and see if we get better performance scores
+>__Note__: For example, a German translation of the Similarity353 test collection is provided by [Leviant and Reichert, 2015](http://leviants.com/ira.leviant/MultilingualVSMdata.html)
+- moreover, we only performed one intrinsic evaluation task, and we could also extend this with others (such as Word analogy)
 ***

 ## Topic Model - STM